 Elderberries have been grown in Europe for centuries as a traditional remedy.
 They grow on Sambucus trees.

 Some studies suggest that elderberries can help your immune system stay healthy, so some people consume elderberry products to support their immune systems in the fall and winter months.

-On the Nature’s Way Sambucus Original Syrup, they have serving sizes, and the original syrup bottle has information about sharing it with kids.
+Nature’s Way Sambucus Original Syrup offers serving sizes on the bottle.
+The original syrup bottle has information about sharing it with kids.

-Yes, you can share this wellness beverage with your kids.
-Sprouts also carries Nature’s Way Sambucus Syrup for Kids, too, if you’d rather go that route.
+Yes, you can share this with your kids.
+Sprouts also carries Nature’s Way Sambucus Syrup for Kids, too.

 I recently discovered their vitamin section.
-Yes, even though I’ve been going to the store for years, the vitamin portion of the store was always a mystery.
-I’m glad to have uncovered it, though, and am really excited to keep exploring it!
+Yes, even though I’ve been going to the store for years, the vitamin section was always a mystery until recently.

 Quick tips for making Apple Cider Punch

 - Chill the juices in the fridge beforehand so your wellness beverage is ice cold!

 - Store the cinnamon simple syrup in a mason jar.
 You can make it well in advance and keep it cool in the fridge.